Oofles/rsac21-ransom/LAB_FILES/detection.md

     4. test332-arg.exe
 5. This is your first detection example...no alerts from windows defender.

-## What does virust total have to say about all this?
+## What does virus total have to say about all this?

 1. Open firefox and browse to virus total.  www.virustotal.com
 2. Click the **choose a file** optiont to upload for analysis.